-Braille Inc., officially Braille Co., Inc., is a professional braille publishing company.
-Please note that we have a new street address as of December 2013.
-We have been in business for almost forty five years.
+Braille Inc., officially Braille Co., Inc., has been in business providing braille transcription services for almost forty five years.
 Joan B. Rose founded the company to provide blind individuals with equal access to the materials their sighted peers take for granted.
 We specialize in transcription services for vocational and educational needs.
 Braille Inc. is capable of transcribing all languages using the Roman, Greek or Cyrillic alphabet into literary, mathematics, computer or music braille.
 Braille Inc. produces high quality, accurate work within short time frames and is capable of delivering several thousand pages of braille within a few weeks when an emergency situation requires it.
 We can produce textbooks, workbooks, computer manuals, training guides, complex regulatory manuals, schedules, charts, graphs, tables, benefit statements -- whatever is necessary to provide the blind person with the same quality resource materials as his sighted peer.

 Braille Inc. uses an automated system to assist in the production of braille texts.
 Scanners, a proprietary braille translation program, a braille editing program (similar to a word-processor, but working with braille characters on the computer screen), and computer-driven embossers turn the original inkprint into a completed braille version.
 Highly trained, certified braillists use this equipment to design, format, transcribe, edit and proofread extremely accurate, high-quality braille products.
 We can begin the process with hardcopy inkprint text or information in a digital format from a flash drive, CD, or e-mail.

 The single-side embossed braille pages are bound into heavy-duty polyethylene covers using 19-ring plastic combs.
 The covers are labeled in both print and braille and the binding combs are labeled in print.
 These volumes are durable and are easily updated.
 Lighter weight polyethylene covers and paper covers are other available binding options.
 Single or multiple copies of any transcription can be produced.
 Once the braille has been transcribed, it is archived on computer media, so subsequent updating and/or embossing of additional copies is simple and inexpensive.